Sudhansh6/Stock-Analysis/README.md

 > The Delta measures how an options value changes with respect to the change in the underlying. *i.e;* Delta is the rate of change of *Premium* with respect to *Underlying*.
 The delta is a number which varies –
 1. Between 0 and 1 for a call option, some traders prefer to use the 0 to 100 scale.
 So the delta value of 0.55 on 0 to 1 scale is equivalent to 55 on the 0 to 100 scale.
 2. Between -1 and 0 (-100 to 0) for a put option.
 So the delta value of -0.4 on the -1 to 0
-scale is equivalent to -40 on the -100 to 0 scale
+scale is equivalent to -40 on the -100 to 0 scale.

+**Note-**
+- The delta value cannot be greater than 1.
+If that is the case, the change in value of premium will be more than that of underlying stock which is codswallop.
+Option is derived from its underlying and it can never move faster than the underlying itself.
+- The delta value cannot be less than 0 as there is a chance that premium becomes negative because of negative delta.